knwble/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8. Arrays are not pointers
 9. strcpy
 10. Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers
-11. Don't hate the hacker, hate the code